cognitedata/reveal/react-components/src/architecture/concrete/exampleDomainObject/README.md

 ## Creating commands

 Commands is typically are user interactions outside the viewer.
-First you should implement a command that reset the render style for all your points.

 When working on commands, it is often need for traversing the rootDomainObject.
-In the domain object you will find some families of convenience methods for this.
+In the `DomainObject` you will find some families of convenience methods for this.
 These are:

 - `getChild*(...)` Methods for getting a specific child
 - `get[ThisAnd]Descendants*(...)` Methods for iterating on a specific descendants